 Part 1 (Manual)

-Navigate to Settings > Tax Types
+Navigate to Settings > Configuration > Tax Types

 Part 2 (From Xero)

-If your TradeGecko account is already integrated with Xero, you can link it up with your Xero's Tax Type.
-At the same time, you can import the Tax Type from Xero to TradeGecko by selecting any of the checkbox followed by the Update button.
-This would then show up when you craft a sales/purchase order.
+If your QuickBooks Commerce account is already integrated with Xero, you can link it up with your Xero's Tax Type.
+You can also import the Tax Type from Xero to QuickBooks Commerce by selecting any of the checkboxes followed by the ‘Save Changes’ button.

 This would then show up when you create a sales/purchase order.

 Part 3 - An example of Sales Order with New Tax Types

 Go to Sales Orders > Orders > and add a line item to your respective sales order.
 Click on the TAX column, and a dropdown box should appear, allowing you to select from the various tax types available.

 You will only be able to select sales or dual-use tax types.